imranpollob/pomodoro-timer/README.md

 Python should be pre installed.

 ## Usage
 Just use the `pomodoro.exe` file for windows.
+It's inside of the `dist` folder.
 No installation is required.

 Otherwise run the `pomodoro.py` file.
 ```py